 One heavy duty looking model is the Rock Island seen in the images below.
 Made in (where else) Rock Island Illinois, these were manufactured into the 1930s until the company was taken over by the giant JI Case organization.

 Next in line is a Rockol tractor.
-Quite uncommon I was told, this line was produced for a while in the late 1940s.
-Not much useful information can be found on them.
+Quite uncommon I was told, this line was produced for a while in the late 1940s, made in Shelbyville Indiana by Custom Tractor Manufacturing.

 An old Massey Harris looks to be an early 4wd model.
 At that a time when most tractors were rear wheel drive this one must have looked downright odd with its wide and low stance and equal sized tires.
 I am sure it was quite advanced for its day but it still took a while for 4wd tractors to catch on.